wp-plugins/wp2yt-uploader/readme.txt

 YouTube for WordPress is built up on the latest version of the YouTube API (v3.0) enabling some truly amazing features out of the box.
 Some features include (but are not limited to) uploading new content to your account, browsing your entire channel, searching YouTube for new videos/playlists/channels, keeping up with your subscriptions, insert single videos or entire playlists and so much more.

 Anyone using YouTube as their video hosting solution should be using this plugin.
 Check out the YouTube for WordPress demo site for examples, documentation, tutorials, support and premium add-ons.

+***YouTube for WordPress requires a Google OAUTH and API Key - for help with obtaining your keys, please visit our <a href="http://www.youtubeforwordpress.com/support/documentation/setup/setup-google-project/" target="_blank">support article</a>***

 **Easy to Use Shortcodes**